 Since 2016, the state legislature has passed several bills intended to reduce restrictions on the development of ADUs.
 As a result of the legislation, the Planning Department has seen a substantial increase in the number of inquiries and applications for ADUs throughout the unincorporated area.
-In 2016, a building permit was issued for only one ADU in the unincorporated area; in 2018, eight ADUs received building permits; in 2019, permits were issued for 20 ADUs; in 2020, permits were issued for 44 ADUs; and in 2021, permits were issued for 47 ADUs.
+In 2016, a building permit was issued for only one ADU in the unincorporated area; in 2018, eight ADUs received building permits; in 2019, permits were issued for 20 ADUs; in 2020, permits were issued for 44 ADUs; in 2021, permits were issued for 47 ADUs, and in 2022 83 permits were issued for ADUS.